You are here

 A brief Oral Verification Check with the ITA program and immediate full certification if the students’ sub-scores are:

 An in-house Oral Certification Interview (OCI) if the students’ sub-scores are:

 Based on the OCI, students may be recommended for:

 - conditional certification and a minimum of one semester of GC 510, 509, or 511.

 As you know, state law (State of Illinois Bill 1516) requires all international teaching assistants that provide instruction in a classroom, discussion group, laboratory, or office hour situation to be certified as orally proficient in speaking and communicating in English.

-To assist you, the ITA Coordinator, Vandana Loebel,(firstname.lastname@example.org) is available for assistance with any issues related to the Oral English Proficiency of ITAs and other communication issues.
-The ITA Program can also help you design pre-offer filtering processes, which would improve the department’s chances of being able to offer unconditional teaching assignments to students whose English proficiency is adequate for a classroom assignment.
-For example, the ITA Program staff has advised one large science department at UIC on how to do an initial assessment of spoken English via phone or Skype interviews with prospective international students.
-This process has proven to be successful in reducing to almost zero the number of conditional status ITAs for this department.
+To assist you, the ITA Director, Vandana Loomba Loebel (email@example.com) is available for assistance with any issues related to the English Oral Proficiency of ITAs and other communication issues.
+The ITA Program can also help you schedule pre-offer Skype interviews, which can improve the department’s chances of being able to offer unconditional teaching assignments to students who demonstrate English oral proficiency at the advanced level.

 If you have any questions concerning the English oral certifications or need a consultation, please contact Vandana Loomba Loebel at (312) 413.2235 or firstname.lastname@example.org